 The Student Job Service is open to any student at the University who meets eligibility criteria.

 Part-time long-term positions and full-time summer jobs are listed with the Job Service.
 Most Job Service listings are submitted by off-campus employers and private individuals, but on-campus supervisors are invited to post their departmental positions as well.

 Boston University students can view Part-time Listings through the Student Link.
 Only BU students have access to the Part-time Job listings.

 The Quick Job Service

 The Quick Job Service provides opportunities for students to earn quick money by listing one-time or short-term jobs lasting from an hour to a month.
 Quick Jobs vary from babysitting and party help to computer programming and home services, and include unique jobs such as market research and focus groups.

 Only Boston University students who register with the Quick Job Service may be referred to Quick Jobs.
-Quick Jobs can be viewed through the Student Link, but students are required to show a BU ID at the Quick Jobs Counter before receiving employer contact information.
+Quick Jobs can be viewed through the Student Link.

 Work-Study is a federally-funded financial aid program administered by Boston University.
 It is designed to provide access to employment, helping students meet educational expenses.
 Participants also gain valuable work experience while helping the University and nonprofit organizations meet their staffing needs.

 The program is not intended to provide students with opportunities to study while at work.

 Boston University departments that hire Work-Study students incur a charge of 30% of those students’ earnings.
 The Federal Work-Study Program funds the remaining 70%.